Preface

 This is a very important concept: Every shell always has a working

-directory and you can always check what it is with pwd
+directory and you can always check what it is with pwd.
+A working directory

 is itself not too strange a concept: If you open up your files app, you'll see